 During my time there, I worked with the most beautiful 3 year-old kid.
 He was severally autistic.
 He repeated words and sentences, snapped his fingers in front of his face and did not communicate with me (or anyone else).
 His eyes never settled on my face, and he seemed to look right through me.
 It was as if he was looking inside me.
 My job was to teach him quantities, i.e. numbers and sequences from 1 to 5.
 It worked!

 Over the years, I have worked with many kids diagnosed with autism.
 Sadly, the diagnosis is not always fitting.
 If you have ever seen a truly autistic child, you could never confuse them with a kid who has language difficulties or social challenges.

 After working with the severely autistic kids in the center, I have my doubts about whether children diagnosed as being on the “autism spectrum” are really autistic.
 I feel that there has been an influx in the diagnosis.
 This spectrum does a disservice to parents who have kids with both mild and severe symptoms.

 The idea that autism is a result of some chemical imbalance is very common.
 This year, I have been exposed to a variety of treatment options.
 To many parents researching treatment, it can all look really confusing, but the point is that, autism can be cured!

 If you have a child with autism or autistic behavior, never give up.
-Autism can be cured.
+Autism can be cured and autistic kids recover.
 Watch these videos, and any other videos that you can.
 Then decide for yourself if giving up is a good option.